TheArtificial/theartificial.nl/source/people/carol.md

 I’m a graphic designer hailing from Los Angeles interested in creating memorable solutions.
 In a nutshell, typography, play, and experimentation define my work.

-When I’m not at The Artificial, I’m thinking up [idiosyncratic side projects](http://www.carolliao.com) or exploring my new city.
+When I’m not at The Artificial, I’m thinking up some idiosyncratic [side projects](http://www.carolliao.com) or exploring my new city.
 The most important thing to know about me is my deep-rooted passion for black forest cakes.